-Our Ability provides employers with end-to-end disclosure training designed to create and maintain a safe, confidential environment where employees can self-disclose without fear.
-Because the term “disability” still holds a stigma for many, understanding the wide spectrum of how individuals feel about being identified as a person with a disability is essential.
-Drawing from our decades of personal and professional experience, we equip businesses with the resources to confidently understand and navigate the recent Section 503 mandate and best practices in promoting disclosure.
+Our Ability provides employers with end-to-end training designed to create and maintain programs for youth transition employment outcomes.
+Because the term “disability” still holds a stigma for many, understanding how young individuals feel about being identified as a person with a disability is essential.
+Drawing from our decades of personal and professional experience, we equip organizations, individuals as well as businesses with the resources to confidently understand and navigate WIOA and best practices.

-- Knowing which questions to ask and facilitate open dialogue for self-identification.
+- Knowing which questions to ask and facilitate open dialogue.

 - Understanding and applying the government requirements around accommodation.

-- Reducing unconscious bias and myths about disability and accommodation.
+- Reducing unconscious bias and myths about disability in youth and programs.